Teradata/airbyte/docs/integrations/destinations/teradata.md

 6. For **Default Schema**, enter the Default Schema name.
 The default value is public.
 7. For **User** and **Password**, enter the database username and password.
 8. To customize the JDBC connection beyond common options, specify additional supported [JDBC URL parameters](https://downloads.teradata.com/doc/connectivity/jdbc/reference/current/jdbcug_chapter_2.html#BGBHDDGB) as key-value pairs separated by the symbol & in the **JDBC URL Params** field.
    Example: key1=value1&key2=value2&key3=value3

    These parameters will be added at the end of the JDBC URL that the AirByte will use to connect to your Teradata database.
+9. To customize the [query band](https://teradata-docs.s3.amazonaws.com/doc/connectivity/jdbc/reference/current/jdbcug_chapter_2.html#BGEGBBAA), specify set of name-value pairs in the **Query Band** field that can be set to the current database session.

 ## Changelog